nollroberts/local-information-services/README.md

 # local-information-services
-Repo for, big picture, local information services development group
+This is intended as a space for brainstorming.

+It is intended to serve a few objectives.

+First show how GitHub and markdown can make collaboration possible.

+Second this is a space to brainstorm ideas about:
+What an informed citizenry is?
+What role information services play in ensuring an informed citizenry?
+What citizens can do locally to help?

+Finally its a launch pad for creating collaboration teams to work on specific objectives.

+## Getting Started
+Into the deep end ...

-## Big Picture
+### Big Picture
 What is lacking locally in the public information services domain?

-### Areas to improved and develop
+#### Areas to improved and develop
 *  News
   *  Local
   *  City